ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

     * Set the VRA Hostname and Domain name.
 This domain name is not used for routing and DNS but should align with your network naming standards.
     * Click **Submit Order**.

 6. Monitor for VRA creation.
 VRA creation will take several hours to complete.
-On completion you will receive an email to your account email address on check the Devices list.
+On completion you will receive an email to your account email address or check the [Device list](https://control.bluemix.net/devices).

 ### Review deployed VRA